Cadris/tryHackMe-Website/README.md

-#This is my Work in tryHackMe website
+# This is my Work in tryHackMe website

 Each Room Is In a Separate Folder

 Sorry As I am unable to Pay For the premium
+So I am Doing the Free Rooms